Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/instancing/index.rst

    This creates an instance of all children of this object on each face (for mesh objects only).
 Collection
-   This creates an instance of the group with the transformation of the object.
+   This creates an instance of the collection with the transformation of the object.
    Collection Instancers can be animated using actions, or can get a :ref:`Proxy <object-proxy>`.

 .. toctree::